Western theater of the American Civil War: Wilson's Raid, Mobile Campaign, and Forrest's surrender (March–May 1865)

+by an infantry attack that captured a foothold in the Confederate entrenchments known as Fort McDermott.
+The Confederate garrison, commanded by Brigadier General Randall Gibson, managed to hold off the Union forces until nightfall, when they were then evacuated by a treadway that had been constructed across the swamps to a nearby island from which they could continue the retreat, thereby saving their garrison from the fate that awaited the troops holding Fort Blakely the next day, as most of them were captured.
+These battles forced the Confederate commander of Mobile, Maj.
+Gen. Dabney H. Maury, to evacuate the city.

 When he received word of Lee's and Johnston's surrenders, Lt.
 Gen. Richard Taylor, commander of the Confederate Department of Alabama, Mississippi, and East Louisiana, surrendered his forces to Canby on May 4, while Forrest formally surrendered his force on May 9.
-Wilson's cavalry officially took control of Tallahassee, Florida, on May 20, the last Confederate state capital east of the Mississippi to be captured, completing the Western Theater operations.
+Wilson's cavalry officially took control of Tallahassee, Florida, on May 20, the last Confederate state capital east of the Mississippi to be captured, completing the western theater operations.
 A detachment of Wilson's cavalry captured Confederate President Jefferson Davis on May 10 near Irwinville, Georgia.

 Major land battles

 The costliest land battles in the western theater, measured by casualties (killed, wounded, captured, and missing), were: